bazuker/fileserver/README.md

 # Go fileserver
-Simple file server that shares access to a directory on a selected port
+Simple file server that shares access to a directory over HTTP on a selected port

 ## Installation
 Build from the source